aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

 ### Chapter overview

-The objective of this chapter is to equip the reader with the best practice tools required to design the layout and operation of intersections along the proposed BRT corridors.
+The objective of this chapter is to equip the reader with the best practice tools required to design and evaluate the layout and operation of intersections along the proposed BRT corridors.
 Intersections can cause significant delay in BRT operations by hindering stations and are the points where the BRT project has the most perceived impact on mixed traffic and walking.

 An important strategy to improve the performance of intersections to better accommodate public transport and other vehicles is to restrict general-traffic turning movements at intersections.
 The BRT Standard awards up to 6 points for good handling of BRT movements through intersections, with the most points given to systems which prohibit all turns across the busway.